 - To notify you about changes to our service.

-We may also use your data to provide you with information about goods and services which may be of interest to you and we may contact you about these electronicaly ,by post or telephone.
+We may also use your data to provide you with information about services which may be of interest to you and we may contact you about these electronically, by post or telephone

 Disclosure of your information

 We may disclose your personal information to any member of our group (meaning our subsidiaries, holding company and their or its subsidiaries) and to any associated companies (meaning companies which have common stakeholders to us).